ShippedDesktop App

 The Problem

-Moving from Mac to Linux meant losing Spark.
-There wasn't an email client on Linux with the same level of polish or feature set.
-That was the starting point.
-But the deeper problem is that a standard email inbox treats every type of email the same way: conversations with colleagues sit next to newsletters, receipts, automated updates, and formal threads where every reply repeats the same signature block.
+A standard email inbox treats every kind of email the same way.
+Conversations with colleagues sit next to newsletters, receipts, automated updates, and formal threads where every reply repeats the same signature block.
 It's a single list for fundamentally different things.
-The goal was to build the client that fixed both: a solid Linux-native experience and a UI that understands what kind of email it's looking at.
+Moving from Mac to Linux — and losing Spark in the process — was the moment I decided to build the client that fixed both: a solid Linux-native experience and a UI that understands what kind of email it's looking at.
 Conversations are formatted like Slack messages with signatures stripped.
 You see the actual new content, not the same block of text repeated six times.
 Newsletters get their own feed tab, laid out like an editorial feed rather than a list of unread items.
 Receipts surface the key detail at a glance without opening.
-Updates the same.
 Different types of communication, different interfaces.

 A full rewrite of the Mailspring email client UI while keeping its battle-tested C++ sync engine.
 The goal was a modern, keyboard-first email experience with Slack-style threading, multi-provider AI assistance, and a lightweight CRM.
 Built as a daily driver, not a demo.
 15,000+ lines of TypeScript across Electron main and React renderer.